SamuelWhitton/natural-daina/README.md

-asdf can only call one self constructor (might already be written somewhere) asdf no brackets () around non value expression, i.e. statement asdf change ```[:?] [*?] [$$?]``` to ```[?:] [?*] [?$$]```
+asdf can only call one self constructor (might already be written somewhere) asdf no brackets () around non value expression, i.e. statement asdf change ```[:?] [*?] [$$?]``` to ```[?:] [?*] [?$$]``` asdf ! binds strongly to the left, still weak on the right

 ---